Danail57/Python_OOP/README.md

 # Python_OOP

-This project demonstrates basic principles of Object-Oriented Programming (OOP) in Python.
+This repository demonstrates fundamental principles of Object-Oriented Programming (OOP) in Python.

-## Description

-The project includes examples of:

-- Classes and objects
-- Inheritance
-- Encapsulation
-- Polymorphism